Why are therapists family focused? Do we have to be involved? Are home programs that important?

 Home programs are basically the therapy homework that families get given to work on at home (because kids learn best off Mum and Dad).

-If your therapist is giving you homework – ask what is the most important to work on and focus on that.
+If your therapist is giving you homework – ask what is the most important element is to work on and focus on that.

 And of course loving and enjoying and playing with your child (whether they have additional needs or not) will improve their development!!